Xavi (footballer, born 1980): 2012–2015: Later years and departure

 On 18 December 2012, Barcelona renewed Xavi's contract, extending it until 30 June 2016.

 He scored a goal against Real Madrid in a 3–2 win for Barcelona.
 Xavi was named in the FIFA World XI, along with teammates Iniesta, Messi and Dani Alves.
 Barcelona had virtually secured their La Liga title by the start of 2013, eventually equalling Real Madrid's 100-point record of the previous season.

 On 16 January 2014, Xavi made his 700th appearance for the first team against Getafe in the Copa del Rey.
 For the first time in five years, Barcelona ended the season without a major trophy; they were defeated in the Copa del Rey Final by Real Madrid with Gareth Bale scoring a late winner, and lost the league in the last game to Atlético Madrid.

 In June 2014, it was announced that Xavi would be leaving the club.
 On 22 July, however, after talks with newly appointed manager and former teammate Luis Enrique, Xavi decided to stay at Camp Nou for one more season.
-He was also appointed as club captain.
+He was also appointed as club captain after Carles Puyol's retirement.
 On 25 April 2015, Xavi made his 500th La Liga appearance, becoming the eighth player in history to do so.
 On 4 June, a farewell event was held at Barcelona for Xavi with players, managers, friends and family paying tribute to him.

 On 6 June 2015, Xavi came on as a 78th-minute substitute for Andrés Iniesta to make his 767th and final appearance for Barcelona during the 2015 Champions League Final, as the club won its fifth European Cup, beating Juventus at Berlin's Olympiastadion.
 Xavi, as club captain, lifted the trophy.
 This made Barcelona the first club in history to win the treble of domestic league, domestic cup and European Cup twice.
 Xavi, Iniesta, Messi, Gerard Piqué, Pedro, Sergio Busquets and Dani Alves were part of both treble-winning teams.
 Xavi's 767 appearances was a club record until surpassed by Lionel Messi in March 2021.